AI & Travel

 What's Still Missing in 2026

-After testing 20+ apps, here are the gaps that no single app has fully closed:
+After comparing 20+ apps, here are the gaps that no single app has fully closed:

 • Unified maps + itinerary + expenses: Wanderlog has maps and itinerary but basic expenses.
 Lambus has itinerary and expenses but limited maps.
 Nobody does all three well.